 Your employer is required to keep all records of exposure monitoring for airborne lead.
-These records must include the name and job classification of employees measured, details of the sampling and analytical techniques, the results of this sampling, and the type of respiratory protection being worn by the person sampled.
-Such records are to be retained for at least 30 years.
+These records must include the name and job classification of employees measured, details of the sampling and analytic techniques, the result of this sampling, and the type of respiratory protection being worn by the person sampled.
 Your employer is also required to keep all records of blood lead testing and medical examination results.
-These records must include the name of the employee, the PLHCP's written opinion, and a copy of the results of the examination.
-Medical records must be preserved and maintained for the duration of employment plus 30 years.
-However, if the employee's duration of employment is less than one year, the employer need not retain that employee's medical records beyond the period of employment if they are provided to the employee upon termination of employment.
+These must include the name of the employee, the PLHCP's written opinion, and a copy of the results of the examination.
+All of the above kinds of records must be kept for 40 years or for at least 20 years after your termination of employment, whichever is longer.

 Recordkeeping is also required if you are temporarily removed from your job under the medical removal protection program.
 This record must include your name and unique identifier, the date of your removal and return, how the removal was or is being accomplished, and whether or not the reason for the removal was an elevated blood lead level.
-Your employer is required to keep each medical removal record only for as long as the duration of an employee's employment.
+Your employer is required to keep each medical removal record only for the duration of an employee's employment.